alanchrissantony/OLX-Clone/README.md

 </p>

-The website resembles a real marketplace and you can sell or buy products from this platform.
+The website resembles a real marketplace and you can sell or buy products.

 ## Run